C-Achard/Pipeline-mesoSPIM/Pipeline/docs/datajoint_tables.md

     definition = """
     -> BrainRegistration
-    -> Scan.ROIs
+    -> ROIs
     """
 ...
 ```

 ### BrainRegistrationResults.BrainregROI

-This table is a subclass of *BrainRegistrationResults* and stores, in the atlas space, the coordinates of the bounding box delimiting the different ROIS defined by the labels given by the user in *Scan.ROIs*.
+This table is a subclass of *BrainRegistrationResults* and stores, in the atlas space, the coordinates of the bounding box delimiting the different ROIS defined by the labels given by the user in *ROIs*.

 A *BrainRegistrationResults.BrainregROI* table stores:
 - The id of a single ROI